samuel-gerard/spotistat/README.md

 Once installed, clone the repository and install its dependencies running:

     $ npm install

+## Setup the configuration file with your credentials
+- At first, copy the configuration example :
+    $ cp config.js.example config.js
+- Then, you need to replace the client id, client secret and the redirect uri by yours.

 ### Using your own credentials
 You will need to register your app and get your own credentials from the Spotify for Developers Dashboard.